-Sr. Lender's Name Amount Amount Repayment schedule (₹ in lakhs) Security No. outstanding as on August 31, 2021# 1.
-Hinduja Leyland Finance Limited 1,000.00 140.45 Repayment schedule: Repayable in 24 equal monthly instalments, commencing 1 month from the date of disbursement starting from October 25, 2019 till November 25, 2021.
+Sr. No. Lender's Name Amount Sanctioned Amount outstanding as on Repayment schedule Security 1.
+Hinduja Leyland Finance Limited 1,000.00 1,000.00 Repayment schedule: Repayable in 24 equal monthly instalments, commencing 1 month from the date of disbursement.
 Exclusive first charge (including Corporate Guarantee of Indel Corporation) (floating) on portfolio of receivables as acceptable to the lender, from time to time covering 1.1x of the principal at any point of time during the currency of the facility.
-2. Hinduja Leyland Finance Limited 700.00 518.57 Repayment Schedule: Repayable in 18 equal monthly instalments, commencing 1 month from the date of disbursement. starting from April 6, 2021 till September 6, 2022 Exclusive first charge (including Corporate Guarantee of Indel Corporation) (floating) on portfolio of receivables as acceptable to the lender, from time to time covering 1.1x of the principal at any point of time during the currency of the facility.
+2. Hinduja Leyland Finance Limited 700.00 248.10 Repayment Schedule: Repayable in 18 equal monthly instalments, commencing 1 month from the date of disbursement. starting from April 6, 2021 till September 6, 2022 Exclusive first charge (including Corporate Guarantee of Indel Corporation) (floating) on portfolio of receivables as acceptable to the lender, from time to time covering 1.1x of the principal at any point of time during the currency of the facility.
 3. Incred Financial Services Private Limited.
-1,000.00 286.78 Repayment schedule: Repayable in 18 EMIs from the date of disbursement of each tranche on the 10 th day of every calendar month or as mutually agreed starting from January 10, 2021 till June 10, 2022 Primary Security: Exclusive hypothecation of present & future loan receivables (net of Financial Charges, NPA, other charges, etc.) as per selection criteria of InCred Financials Limited to the extent of 110% for the loan outstanding; Irrevocable and unconditional Personal Guarantee of Mr. Umesh Mohanan & Mr. Mohanan Gopalakrishnan; and Corporate Guarantee of Indel Corporation Private Limited.
-4. Northern Arc CapitalLimited 3,000.00 315.89 Repayment Schedule: 24 repayments (including moratorium period) starting from December 16, 2019 till January 17, 2022 First and exclusive charge basis by way of hypothecation over the receivables under the loans constituting the Portfolio and any other asset, property or right that the Borrower acquires using the proceeds of the Facility and such other assets of the Borrower such that the Security Cover is met; Personal guarantee of Mr. Umesh Mohanan; Personal guarantee of Chairman - Mr. Gopalakrishnan Mohanan; Corporate guarantee of Indel Corporation Private Limited.
-5. Northern Arc CapitalLimited 1000.00 1000.00 Repayment Schedule: 15 monthly instalments with no 1.
-First and exclusive charge basis by way of hypothecation over the receivables under the loans
+1,000.00 90.94 Repayment schedule: Repayable in 18 EMIs from the date of disbursement of each tranche on the 10 th day of every calendar month or as mutually agreed Primary Security: Exclusive hypothecation of present and future loan receivables (net of financial charges, NPA, other charges, etc.) as per selection criteria of InCred Financials Limited to the extent of 110% for the loan outstanding; Irrevocable and unconditional Personal Guarantee of Mr. Umesh Mohanan & Mr. Mohanan Gopalakrishnan; and Corporate Guarantee of Indel Corporation Private Limited.
+4. Northern Arc Capital Limited 3,000.00 131.35 Repayment Schedule: 1.
+First and exclusive charge basis by way of hypothecation over the receivables under the loans constituting the portfolio and any